poier/PreView/README.md

+> *Note, we used the idea implemented here in our follow-up work to achieve state-of-the art results with only about 1% of the labeled real samples used by other works.
+See [code](https://github.com/poier/murauer) and [additional material](https://poier.github.io/murauer/)*.

 # Learning Pose Specific Representations by Predicting Different Views
 This repository contains the code for the semi-supervised method we proposed in: